microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 This document provides Microsoft teams building Azure services with a set of guidelines that  help service teams build great APIs.
 The guidelines create APIs that are approachable, sustainable, and consistent across the Azure platform.
 We do this by applying a common set of patterns and web standards to the design and development of the API.
 For developers, a well defined and constructed API enables them to build fault-tolerant applications that are easy to maintain, support, and grow.
 For Azure service teams, the API is often the source of code generation enabling a broad audience of developers across multiple languages.

 Azure Service teams should engage the Azure HTTP/REST Stewardship Board early in the development lifecycle for guidance, discussion, and review of their API.
 In addition, it is good practice to perform a security review, especially if you are concerned about PII leakage, compliance with GDPR, or any other considerations relative to your situation.

-Your goal is to create a developer friendly API where:
+It is critically important to design your service to avoid disrupting users as the API evolves:

+> :white_check_mark: **DO** implement API versioning starting with the very first release of the service.
+>
 > :white_check_mark: **DO** ensure that customer workloads never break
 >
 > :white_check_mark: **DO** ensure that customers are able to adopt a new version of service or SDK client library <b>without requiring code changes</b>